TIY-Durham/2015-FALL-FEE/09--A-Fistful-of-Dollars/README.md

 ##### BEAST MODE

-Like **Nested Accordion**, this layout makes use of some subtle decorative touches: the caret on the text block, the icons hanging out over the vertical line, you might even consider the vertical line itself merely decorative.
+Like **Nested Accordion**, this layout makes use of some subtle decorative touches: the caret on the text block, the icons hanging out over the vertical line... you might even consider the vertical line itself merely decorative.
+So as in **Nested Accordion**, you'll need to learn some more about `::before` and it's twin `::after` to implement those properly.
+You should also note that several of these boxes seem to be missing their corners... the icons are totally enclosed in circles, even!
+How do you make a box look like a circle?

+Write your findings in `css/styles.css` for your **Vertical Timeline** as extended code comments...
+Why not just single-line comments?
+Can you find out why?

 ##### NIGHTMARE MODE

-Make it responsive!
+This layout also has some subtle differences as the window size shrinks... at first.
+But watch out, mobile!
+Skitch the differences between desktop and tablet sizes, then re-Skitch the whole mobile experience.
+Is that even possible with the HTML you're given?